How much is your car worth?

 According to The Car Book by Jack Gillis, the Corolla Hatchback is less expensive to operate than the Regal Sportback because it costs $746 less to do the manufacturer’s suggested maintenance for 50,000 miles.
 Typical repairs cost much less on the Corolla Hatchback than the Regal Sportback, including $548 less for a water pump, $757 less for a muffler, $157 less for front brake pads, $150 less for a starter, $24 less for fuel injection and $531 less for a power steering pump.

-Consumer Reports® recommends both the Toyota Corolla Hatchback and the Buick Regal Sportback, based on reliability, safety and performance.
+Consumer Reports® chose the Toyota Corolla Hatchback as its “Top Pick,” the highest scoring vehicle in its category, based on reliability, safety and performance.
+The Buick Regal Sportback isn't recommended.

-The Toyota Corolla outsold the Buick Regal by over 25 to one during the 2019 model year.
+The Toyota Corolla outsold the Buick Regal by over 29 to one during 2019.

 © 1991-2018 Advanta-STAR Automotive Research.
 All rights reserved.